talkjs/talkjs-examples/flask/README.md

 # TalkJS and Flask example

+This is an example project for TalkJS's tutorial on [how to build a Flask chat app with TalkJS](https://talkjs.com/resources/flask-chat-app/).

 This example demonstrates how to integrate TalkJS with a Python application that uses the Flask framework.
 There are two projects present inside the repo:

 - The `talkjs-flask-python` project contains the Flask backend, which serves a REST endpoint with user data.